RyanMG/Phone-Painter/README.md

 The accelerometer and gyroscope of connected mobile devices are used to get movement data, which is translated to 'paint strokes' in the canvas.

 This application was the prototype on which the Synesthesia project was built.
+Prototyped over a single day in preperation for the kick off the kine-tech project.

 ### Tech Stack
 * Node JS / Express for the server